 Contract Authorization

-The Board of Directors authorizes the chief executive officer to enter into any contract or to execute and deliver any instrument in the name of and on behalf of the Corporation consistent with the Board Policy.
+The Board of Directors authorizes the chief executive officer to enter into any contract or to execute and deliver any instrument in the name of and on behalf of the Corporation consistent with Board Policy.
 Such authority may be general or confined to specific instances.

 Limitations of Authority

-No action by any member, committee, director or officer, or employee of the Board shall be binding upon, or constitute an expression of the policy of the Board unless it has been approved, ratified or assigned by the Board.
+No action by any member, committee, Director or officer, or employee of the Board shall be binding upon, or constitute an expression of the policy of the Board unless it has been approved, ratified or assigned by the Board.

 Gifts and Grants

-The Board of Directors may apply, on behalf of the Corporation, any contribution, donation, gift, bequest, or device in accordance with the general purposes of the Corporation.
+The Board of Directors may solicit and accept, on behalf of the Corporation, any contribution, donation, gift, bequest, or device in accordance with the general purposes of the Corporation.
 The chief executive officer is authorized to accept all contracts in which the Corporation receives money.

 ARTICLE VII

+Agents, Consultants, Professional Services

+Persons or firms other than officers of the Corporation may from time to time be engaged or employed to assist the Corporation in carrying out its programs and purposes.

+ARTICLE VIII

+Audits

+The Board shall cause to be made an annual audit of the Corporation for examination as required by Applicable Law.

+ARTICLE IX